 11. Can I bring bottles of wine on board?

-Wines gifted to passengers, whether by friends who arrange to have a bottle left in their stateroom or travel agents, is also subject to the same fee.
-The one exception to the “no bottled water” rule is with regards to factory-sealed purified water needed for medical devices or baby formula.
+Wines gifted to passengers, whether by friends who arrange to have a bottle left in their stateroom or travel agents, are also subject to the same fee.
+The one exception to the “no bottled water” rule is in regard to factory-sealed purified water needed for medical devices or baby formula.